kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 What is intuitive or commonsensical is that in the above example, we can calculate the average treatment effect as `E(Y_1 - Y_0)` = 3/4 - 2/4 = 0.25.
 To arrive at that conclusion, we made some assumptions to identify the causal effects such that it can be mathematically calculated as a difference between outcomes of the different treatment groups.

-# Assumptions behind Identifiability of Causal Effects
+# Assumptions behind identifiability of causal effects

 The identifiability of causal effects requires making some untestable assumptions called __causal assumptions__: